kjosib/kale/README.md

 	accidentally quadratic (much).
 You can have templates inline or saved in separate files: allowance is made for both styles of working.

+5. There's also a forms-handling library supplied.
+It offers components that make it extra easy to handle the most common kinds of work flows.

-5. It's really annoying forgetting to commit-or-rollback a transaction in a handler.
+6. It's really annoying forgetting to commit-or-rollback a transaction in a handler.
 	Changes may appear fine locally (until they vanish) but nobody else sees anything except a locked database.
 Checking for this a simple matter by wrapping the root handler (application router) and taking corrective measures.
 (Roll back the